Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Results

 \subsection{Interpretability of models}

 In the first sub-subsection \ref{int1.1} different interpretability techniques have been explored for different classifiers with respect to the different diseases.
-The second sub-section \ref{int1.2} talks about how the different models performed for specific pathologies.
+The second subsection \ref{int1.2} talks about how the different models performed for specific pathologies.

-All the given interpretability analyses were performed for that specific input CXR image which has been shown as the underlay.
+All the given interpretability analyses (except using the global method NAP) were performed for that specific input CXR image which has been shown as the underlay.
+In the interpretability analysis using NAP, all images from the test set were used, as this method performs a global analysis.